 How will COVID-19 continue to alter the retail industry and change customer experiences?
-Read these articles to learn about the changing face of retail, for both big box stores and your favorite local shop alike.
+Read these articles to learn about the changing face of retail, for big box stores and your favorite local shop alike.
 You can read these articles using CPL's Online Resources, but we've also noted if an article is available freely on the web.

 "Shoppers Stream to Curbside, Transforming Economics of Retail" by Sapna Maheshwari and Michael Corkery